CTXz/Not-so-Tiny-Dimmer/README.md

 ## Features

-The Not-so-Tiny dimmer is a open source ATtiny Based WS2812 strip controller that offers support for single and multi color lights, as well various animations.
+The Not-so-Tiny dimmer is a open source ATtiny Based WS2812 RGB strip controller that offers support for single and multi color lights, as well various animations.
+Alternatively, the controller can also be used to drive non-addressable LED strips, but is only limited to single color patches and animations.

 ### Software Features

 The controller offers a patch bank with up to 10 patches, where each patch slot can be hard-coded in the [configuration header](src/config.h) to something as simple as projecting a single color across the strip, all the way to projecting flashy rainbow animations.
 If less than 10 patches are desired, the `NUM_PATCHES` directive can be reduced in the [configuration header](src/config.h).

+Non-addressable RGB strips are also supported by the firmware by changing the `STRIP_TYPE` configuration in the [configuration header](src/config.h) to `NON_ADDR`, but will limit the selection to single color patches.
+Whether a patch is supported on non-addressable strips is indicated in the comments of the [patch macro definitions](src/patch_macros.h).
+A [template configuration for non-addressable strips](src/config_templates/config_non-addressable.h) can be found in the [configuration_templates directory](src/config_templates/).

 **Please note that the required amount of program flash rises with the number and complexity of patches.
 Thus, the use of an ATtiny25 is likely to only limited to a few single color patches.** For ATtiny25 based controllers, a [minimal configuration file template](src/config_templates/config_minimal.h) has been provided.